Skip to main content

 Description automatically generated

-Rapid metabolizer: Increased metabolic activity.
+Rapid metabolizer: A metabolizing phenotype that shows increased metabolic activity.

 Side effect: Effect of a drug, other than the desired effect, sometimes in an organ other than the target organ.
+Side effects are also called unintended medication outcomes.

 Single nucleotide in DNA is different from the reference sequence.